crawl/crawl/crawl-ref/docs/crawl_manual.rst

 Venom Mages
-  Venom Mages specialise in poison magic, which is extremely useful in the shallower levels of the dungeon where few creatures are immune to it.
+  Venom Mages specialise in poison magic, which is extremely useful in the shallower levels of the Dungeon where few creatures are immune to it.
 Their first book is the Young Poisoner's Handbook.

 ****************************************